monigarrteam/android-syllabus/README.md

 ### WEEK 1 CLASS

 1. Intro
-    * Introduce yourselves in private online class: your name, github link, facebook link, twitter link, linkedin link, youtube link and google+ link
+    * Introduce yourselves in private online class: your name, link to your social profiles: github, facebook, twitter, linkedin, youtube and google+
     * Details about what the class is going to cover
 1. Verify Students' Setups
     * Android Studio